Maryse Mizanin: Return to WWE (2016–present)

 Maryse returned to Smackdown to manage The Miz in July 2018.
 Following Maryse's interference in The Miz vs. Daniel Bryan match at Summerslam, Maryse and Miz were put in a mixed tag match by the SmackDown General Manager Paige against Brie Bella and Daniel Bryan at Hell in a Cell on September 16 and won.
 On the September 11 edition of SmackDown Live, Maryse competed in her first singles match in over 8 years, losing to disqualification to Brie Bella.
 Following this match, Maryse would again stop appearing on television as Miz began a storyline with Shane McMahon.
 At Elimination Chamber Maryse returned as a face announcing she and The Miz are having their second child.
 Although Miz was drafted to SmackDown during the 2019 WWE Draft, Maryse went undrafted.
 Her first post-draft appearance occurred during a pre-recorded segment on SmackDown in December 2019 for Miz's feud with "The Fiend" Bray Wyatt, where she appeared with Miz at their home.
 Maryse returned to Raw on April 12, 2021, as part of Miz TV.
 On the same episode, Maryse accompanied and helped The Miz and John Morrison to defeat Damian Priest in a handicap match.

 On November 29, 2021, Maryse made a surprise return to Raw, where she accompanied The Miz and confronted Edge in the middle of his first promo after being drafted back to Raw.
 She made multiple appearances on Raw in the following weeks, including attempting to interfere in the match between Edge and The Miz at Day 1, where Beth Phoenix returned to confront her.
 On the following week Raw, Edge and Beth Phoenix challenged The Miz and Maryse to a mixed-tag team match at the Royal Rumble, which The Miz accepted.
 On January 17, 2022, Maryse attempted to persuade Beth Phoenix to cancel their match at the Royal Rumble, and attacked her with a brick in her purse when she refused.
 The feud concluded in a mixed tag team match at Royal Rumble where Maryse and The Miz lost the match.

+On July 13, 2025 during the Evolution 2 event, Maryse was shown in the crowd alongside several female WWE Hall of Famers and legends, being honored as one of the pioneers of the WWE's Women's Evolution.